Home / Patient Resources / Symptoms / Bleeding Gums

 Can bleeding gums mean gum disease

 Yes.
-Bleeding gums are one of the earliest signals of gum disease.
-The severity depends on how deep the inflammation extends and whether bone support is involved.
+Bleeding is one of the earliest signals of gum disease.
+The severity depends on pocket depth and whether bone support is involved.

 When should I call today

-Call today if bleeding is paired with swelling, drainage, severe pain, or sudden tooth mobility.
-These can signal deeper infection or structural instability.
+Call today if bleeding is paired with swelling, drainage, severe pain, or tooth looseness.
+These patterns can signal deeper instability.

 Can bleeding gums lead to tooth loss